-Develop load/deflection properties for subsequent computer model simulations.
+Develop load/defl ection properties for subsequent computer model simulations.

 Evaluate failure mode(s).

 Static testing is often used to compare the performance of competing design details.
-When such tests are used to evaluate safety feature components that must perform under dynamic loading, developers should be aware of the many problems that can arise from material load rate sensitivity.
-A primary concern in the design of many roadside safety features is the energy absorbed as a component fails.
+When such tests are used to evaluate safety feature components that must perform under dynamic loading, de- velopers should be aware of the many problems that can arise from material load rate sensitivity.
+A primary concern in the design of many roadside safety features is the energy absorbed as a compo- nent fails.
 Static testing generally allows a component to fail at the lowest possible load.
 However, the lowest failure load may not correspond to the lowest energy failure mode.
 For example, wood posts embedded in soil seldom fracture under static loading and energy dissipation is usually high as the post rotates in the soil.
 Under dynamic loading, soils can generate much higher loadings and a wood post can fracture prematurely with little energy dissipation.

+Appendix D—Analytical and Experimental Tools | 205

-In general, it is anticipated that there are significant variations in the mechanical properties of most materials.
-Further, the mechanical characteristics of many materials are specified only in terms of minimum values, and actual material strengths can be almost double the rated minimum.
+In general, it is anticipated that there are signifi cant variations in the mechanical properties of most materials.
+Further, the mechanical characteristics of many materials are specifi ed only in terms of minimum values, and actual material strengths can be almost double the rated minimum.
 If a safety feature relies on the controlled bending or fracture of a material, excessive material strength may be just as dangerous as a strength that is below the minimum.
 For example, research has shown that the energy required to fragment a frangible transformer base can vary more than 100 percent with even minor changes in heat treatment of the aluminum alloy.
 Further, soil conditions can exhibit even wider seasonal variations as a soil goes through saturated, dry, and frozen situations.
 Designers should utilize static and/or dynamic testing to evaluate safety feature performance over the expected range of variation in material properties.

 Even at this stage, the developer should be aware of value engineering by avoiding over specifying materials, especially components that are not critical to system performance.
-Where possible, the developer should use standard hardware elements for initial economy and to minimize costs associated with inventory maintenance (9).
+Where possible, the de- veloper should use standard hardware elements for initial economy and to minimize costs associated with inventory maintenance (8).

-D1.3 Computer Simulations
+D1.3 COMPUTER SIMULATIONS

-A number of computer programs have been developed that simulate vehicle dynamics and kinematics during interactions with highway safety features.
+A number of computer programs have been developed that simulate vehicle dynamics and kinemat- ics during interactions with highway safety features.
 Also, several models have been developed to simulate occupant dynamics during impact.
 These models vary in complexity, analysis procedures, and type of safety feature and vehicle classes that can be investigated.
-LS-DYNA (82) has become the analysis program of choice for most safety feature development while MADYMO (151) is widely used to model occupant motions.
-Although the roadside safety community has been migrating to explicit finite element analysis tools, many of the older programs, especially HVOSM (136) and Barrier VII (111), provide cost-effective tools for identifying vehicle trajectories, critical impact points, and expected barrier–rail loadings.
+LS-DYNA (78) has become the analysis program of choice for most safety feature development while MADYMO (144) is widely used to model occupant motions.
+Although the roadside safety community has been migrating to explicit fi nite element analysis tools, many of the older codes, especially HVOSM (126) and Barrier VII (101) provide cost-effective tools for identifying vehicle trajectories, critical impact points, and expected barrier rail loadings.

 Most of the available simulation programs have been correlated to some degree with crash tests.
 For the validated cases, simulation results can be very helpful to the safety feature designer by providing unique insight into the collision event.
-Where the program has been validated for multiple impact conditions, it can sometimes accurately predict behavior for impact conditions that are bracketed by the validated conditions.
-Although computer simulations have proven to be invaluable in the development of new roadside safety features, the accuracy of these programs has not yet reached a point that required compliance tests can be replaced by computer modeling.
+Where the program has been validated for multiple-impact conditions, it can sometimes accurately predict behavior for impact conditions that are bracketed by the validated conditions.
+Although computer simulations have proven to be invaluable in the devel- opment of new roadside safety features, the accuracy of these programs has not yet reached a point that required compliance tests can be replaced by computer modeling.
 The most important simulation programs are given in Table D-2 and are described below.